GREG BENNICK - KEYNOTE SPEAKER

 Film Producer

 Currently Greg Bennick is writing the first ever biography of philosopher, cultural anthropologist, and Pulitzer Prize winner Ernest Becker, who dedicated his life to understanding the complexities of life and how they relate to how we work together, accomplish our goals, and how we get along.
+This work has provided Greg with a far deeper understanding of team building and teamwork.
 Greg has been studying Becker's legacy for twenty-five years and is a recognized expert on his work.
-But let's talk fiim.

-Documentaries written and produced by Greg Bennick have won awards since 2003.
-His projects have been screened on all seven continents.
+Documentaries that Greg has written and produced have won awards since 2003 and have been screened on all seven continents.
 He’s brought worldwide attention to the psychology of why we behave the way we do with the award-winning film Flight From Death which explores Ernest Becker's work.
 Greg revealed wisdom in unlikely places with The Philosopher Kings.
 He connected a rural Haitian community with a film production to help bring water to a community in need with La Source.
-He recently examined the controversy of trophy hunting through narrating On the Wild Side, and documenting the journey of five friends pursuing their shared rock music dream on tour with Holding These Moments.
+He recently examined the controversy of trophy hunting through narrating On the Wild Side, and documenting the team work and creative journey of five friends pursuing their shared rock music dream on tour with Holding These Moments.

-He is currently in production for a feature-length documentary about Seattle’s infamous “Teen Dance Ordinance” which prevented access to the arts in Seattle for decades for tens of thousands of people (Greg literally co-wrote the law that replaced it!).
+He was recently featured in an NPR/KUOW produced podcast about Seattle’s infamous law, the “Teen Dance Ordinance,” which prevented access to the arts in Seattle over decades for generations of people.
+Greg literally co-wrote the law in the City of Seattle that replaced it!

 More cool things Greg has helped create...